Fredray-21/TP-Tricount/README.md

 # TP_TRICOUNT

 ## to do:
-Create methode CompareTo()
-Interface :  IComparabl
+Demander ordre voulu pour CompareTo()